MarkAdell/personal-website/content/blog/intro-to-human-nutrition.md

 **Simple Carbs:** They consist of short chains of sugar molecules that the body can digest quickly, resulting in a rapid spike in blood sugar levels, quick but temporary increase in energy levels, a feeling of hunger after a short amount of time.
 They are found in refined sugars, such as table sugar, and in food and beverage products with added sugar such as soft drinks, candies, pastries, and more.

 Simple carbs are also present in natural foods such as fruits and milk.
-However, these foods usually contain other essential nutrients, including fiber, which can slow down the rise of blood sugar levels.
+However, these foods usually contain other essential nutrients such as vitamins, minerals and dietary fiber.
+The fiber in fruits can help slow the absorption of sugar, which can prevent spikes in blood sugar levels.
 This makes them among the healthiest sources of simple carbohydrates.

 ### Proteins

 **Plant-Based Proteins:** They are found in foods such as beans, peas, and soy-based foods.
 Compared to animal proteins, plant-based proteins are lower in saturated fats, cholesterol, while being richer in fiber, vitamins, and minerals.
-However, plant-based proteins may be incomplete, meaning they do not contain all the essential amino acids, but you can still get all the essential amino acids by eating a variety of plant proteins.
+However, plant-based proteins may be incomplete, meaning they do not contain all the essential amino acids, but you can still get all the essential amino acids by eating a variety of plant-based proteins.

-**Animal-Based Proteins:** They are found in white and red meat, fish, eggs, and dairy products.
+**Animal-Based Proteins:** They are found in white and red meat (beef, pork, poultry, fish, etc), eggs, and dairy products.
 They contain all the essential amino acids and are considered complete proteins.
 However, they may contain higher amounts of cholesterol and saturated fats.

 ### Fats